 The American Economic Association oversees several distinguished awards and honours covering research and lifetime contributions to the profession.
 An audit of the recipients of honours that celebrate academic achievement shows that women remain at the margins of the discipline and almost invisible in the most prestigious accolades.
 Significantly their share of these accolades is well below the estimated 23.5 per cent of tenured and tenure-track faculty in economics being women (see Bayer & Rouse, 2016, p.
 222).

 One of the oldest distinctions granted by the AEA is the Award of Distinguished Fellow, which recognizes a lifetime of research contributions.
-Since 1965 a mere 5.7 per cent of all recipients have been women.
+Since 1965 a mere 7 per cent of all recipients have been women.
 While in close to two decades there has been an increase of women prize winners, this increase was only slim.
-Between 2000 and 2017 women represented just 7 per cent of all recipients.
+Between 2000 and 2020 women represented just 10 per cent of all recipients.
 The prestigious Richard T. Ely lecture is part of the AEA annual meeting.
-Only 7.4 per cent of all lecturers were women.
-Just three women have been awarded the John Bates Clark Medal since it was established in 1947 to recognise the scholarly contribution of young economists under the age of 40.
+Only 9 per cent of all lecturers were women.
+Just five women have been awarded the John Bates Clark Medal since it was established in 1947 to recognise the scholarly contribution of young economists under the age of 40.
 The first women to be awarded the John Bates Clark Medal was Susan Athey in 2007.
-Women performed relatively better in the awards for the best article in the American Economic Journal since 2011, with women representing 19.4 per cent of all recipients.
+Women performed relatively better in the awards for the best article in the American Economic Journal since 2011, with women representing 23 per cent of all recipients.
 This is significant given the importance of publishing to the academic prospects of the women.

 These results highlight women’s under-representation in the discipline (see Bayer & Rouse, 2016).
 Part of the problem is that women publish less than men, particularly in non-top-10 journals, with the lack of resources and mentors providing some explanations for these patterns.
 Notwithstanding these findings, research suggests that women have more citations per publication in part explained by access to professional networks (see Ginther & Kahn, 2004).
 The picture however is significantly more complex as documented by growing interest in demand-side factors for women’s poor representation in economics (see Bayer & Rouse, 2016).
 These investigations have for example, found implicit bias in the way women’s contributions are seen by other economists with women being penalised for co-authoring in the context of prospects for tenure.
 This pattern is more pronounced when those co-authors are men.
 For men however, an additional co-authored paper has a similar effect to a solo-authored paper to their prospects of tenure (Sarsons, 2015).
 How these patterns of implicit bias play out in constructions of what makes up for excellence needs further investigation.

 Figure 1.
-Distribution of AEA awards and honours by gender
+Distribution of AEA awards and honours by gender, 2020

-Mumford, K. (2016).
+Karen Mumford, (2016).
 On gender, research discipline and being an economics journal editor in the UK.
 Royal Economic Society Newsletter, April 2016.

-Sarsons, H. (2015).
+Heather Sarsons, (2015).
 Gender differences in recognition for group work.
 Harvard University Working Paper, December 3.